Accepted, used or practiced by most people

 Existing or in progress

-An authoritative decision or pronouncement, especially one made by a judge
+An authoritative decision or pronouncement, such as one made by a judge

-An official order or proclamation issued by a person in authority
+An official order or decree issued by a person in authority

 A set of explicit or understood regulations or principles governing conduct or procedure